 The Ocean is Changing

 Scientific understanding of climate change has evolved over time.
 What was originally understood to be primarily an atmospheric issue is now understood to be an ocean issue too.
 It is clear that the atmosphere and the ocean are continually exchanging heat, gases and liquids with each other and are therefore changing in relation with each other.
-The ocean has a heat absorption capacity of more than 1000 times compared to the atmosphere and has also absorbed up to from the atmosphere.
+The ocean has a heat absorption capacity of more than 1000 times compared to the atmosphere and has also absorbed up to 50% of total carbon dioxide emissions from the atmosphere.
 This absorptive capacity means that the ocean plays a major role in stabilising the effects of climate change.
 However, stabilisation comes at a high price for ocean health.

 As surface temperatures and carbon dioxide levels increase, the chemical composition and structure of the ocean changes.
 Warm water is not as dense as cold water, so as the surface layer warms, it is less able to sink and circulate with the deeper, colder, layers of the ocean.
 There are also solubility effects, as oxygen dissolves more easily in cold water compared to warm water.
 Therefore, as the ocean warms, it is less able to absorb oxygen and circulate with cold water, which is creating the conditions for ocean deoxygenation and stratification, while compounding sea-warming.
 Increasing levels of carbon dioxide are making the ocean more acidic while lowering aragonite and calcite saturation which is necessary for the formation of bones and shells of various marine life.
 Melting glaciers are contributing to sea-level rise while reducing sun (and heat) reflecting spaces.
 These are just a few examples of the changes occurring between the ocean, atmosphere and cryosphere, which have further flow-on effects for marine life, such as shifting fish migration patterns and disrupting life cycle events of Arctic mammals.